Partition of a set: Noncrossing partitions

 A partition of the set N = {1, 2, ..., n} with corresponding equivalence relation ~ is noncrossing if it has the following property: If four elements a, b, c and d of N having a < b < c < d satisfy a ~ c and b ~ d, then a ~ b ~ c ~ d.
 The name comes from the following equivalent definition: Imagine the elements 1, 2, ..., n of N drawn as the n vertices of a regular n-gon (in counterclockwise order).
 A partition can then be visualized by drawing each block as a polygon (whose vertices are the elements of the block).
 The partition is then noncrossing if and only if these polygons do not intersect.

 The lattice of noncrossing partitions of a finite set forms a subset of the lattice of all partitions, but not a sublattice, since the join operations of the two lattices do not agree.

-The noncrossing partition lattice has recently taken on importance because of its role in free probability theory.
+The noncrossing partition lattice has taken on importance because of its role in free probability theory.